Learning through research and practical experiences

 International Student Services: Support provided by the Office of International Services

 International Student Budget: Tuition and room and board are the same for international students as for US students.
 See jhu.edu/finaid.

 Financial Aid: Available

-Applicants who score 670 or higher on the Critical Reading section of the SAT or 30 or more on both the ACT Reading and English sections do not have to submit TOEFL or IELTS scores.
-Students who meet these testing requirements are still encouraged to submit TOEFL or IELTS scores, as it will often present them in the best light for their language preparation.
+Though not required, applicants who score below 690 on the Evidence-Based Reading and Writing (ERW) section of the new SAT or below 30 or more on both the ACT Reading and English sections are encouraged to submit TOEFL or IELTS scores, as it will often present them in the best light for their language preparation.